-In the sixth set of experiments, we have the setting of $N=1000, K=2, \mu_{in}=0.5, \epsilon_{max}=0, \gamma=2, s_c=8$, $\phi$ taking 0, 0.5, or 1 (consequently, $|E_A|$ taking 4422, 3040, or 2142), and C-E ratio taking 1, 2, 4, 8, or 16.
+In our sixth experiment, we have the setting of $N=1000, K=2, \mu_{in}=0.5, \epsilon_{max}=0, \gamma=2, s_c=8$, $\phi$ taking 0, 0.5, or 1 (consequently, $|E_A|$ taking 4422, 3040, or 2142), and C-E ratio taking 1, 2, 4, 8, or 16.
 Figure~\ref{fig:res}f shows that the edge existence in the aggregated network is inferred more accurately on a network with full layer overlap, presumably because in the single layer inference, this situation is equivalent to having double number of cascades for inferring the same network.
-However, the cascade layer membership is inferred extremely unaccurately (i.e., with below 60\% accuracy) on a network with full layer overlap, due to the limited amount of differentiation between the layers (i.e., only layer-wise edge transmission rates are different).
+However, the cascade layer membership is inferred extremely inaccurately (i.e., with below 60\% accuracy) on a network with full layer overlap, due to the limited amount of differentiation between the layers (i.e., only layer-wise edge transmission rates are different).
 Between half overlap and no overlap settings, there is no significant difference in the accuracy of the edge existence inference or the cascade layer membership inference.
 On the other hand, the accuracy of the inferred layer-wise edge transmission rates in general decreases with layer overlap.

-\subsubsection{Varying level of mixed spreading}
+\subsection{Varying Level of Mixed Spreading}

-In the final set of experiments, we have the setting of $N=1000, K=2, \phi=0, \mu_{in}=0.5, \gamma=2, s_c=8$, $\epsilon_{max}$ taking 0, 0.2, or 0.4, and C-E ratio taking 1, 2, 4, 8, or 16.
-We find that the accuracy of both edge existence and edge weight inference does not differ signficantly with the level of mixed spreading, but the accuracy of the cascade layer membership inference indeed decreases with layer mixing, as shown in Figure~\ref{fig:res}g.
+In our final experiment, we have the setting of $N=1000, K=2, \phi=0, \mu_{in}=0.5, \gamma=2, s_c=8$, $\epsilon_{max}$ taking 0, 0.2, or 0.4, and C-E ratio taking 1, 2, 4, 8, or 16.
+We find that the accuracy of both edge existence and edge weight inference does not differ significantly with the level of mixed spreading, but the accuracy of the cascade layer membership inference indeed decreases with layer mixing, as shown in Figure~\ref{fig:res}g.

-\subsubsection{Runtime and memory usage}
+\subsection{Runtime and Memory Usage}